Lexikos/ActiveScript.ahk/readme.md

-# ActiveScript for AutoHotkey v1.1
+# ActiveScript for AutoHotkey v2.0-a128

 Scripts for hosting other scripting languages; specifically:
   - Active Scripting languages such as VBScript and JScript (without relying on Microsoft's ScriptControl, which is not available to 64-bit programs).
   - JavaScript as implemented in IE11 and Edge.

-This branch contains scripts for AutoHotkey v1.1 which are intended to mimic Microsoft's ScriptControl.
+This branch contains scripts which are intended to mimic Microsoft's ScriptControl.
 As such, the feature set might be more limited than what the underlying API actually allows.

 **License:** Use, modify and redistribute without limitation, but at your own risk.

+This branch is compatible with AutoHotkey v2.0-a128 and some later versions.
+For AutoHotkey v1.1, get the `for-v1` branch.

 ## Usage